jaredbwasserman/drift/README.md

 1. Make ZoneAbilityFrame, ExtraActionButton1 have better handles
 1. Add "/drift reset" alias to "/driftreset" and maybe more commands
    1. Make sure to update documentation
-1. Add frames (+ update documentation)
-   1. PlayerChoiceFrame
-   1. ChromieTimeFrame
-   1. BNToastFrame
-   1. WarfrontsPartyPoseFrame
 1. Make Achievements an optional frame
 1. Make /driftreset and "Reset Frames" cause the UI to reload
+1. Add frames + document
+   1. UIWidgetTopCenterContainerFrame AKA PVP Score (classic)

 ## Bugs
 1. LootFrame moves incorrectly when other windows open (retail and classic)